virgesmith/itrx/doc/apidoc.md

 ### `accumulate`

 Return an iterator over the accumulated results of applying the function (or sum by default) to the items.
+Does not collapse the iterator like `reduce` or `fold`

 Args:
     func (Callable[[T, T], T] | None): A binary function to accumulate results.
 Defaults to addition.